singl3focus/news_collector/README.md

 2. The service uses CORS middleware (configured for development)
 3. Rate limiting is enabled by default
 4. WebSocket connections are validated
+5. All API endpoints are protected by rate limiting

 ## Development